LarsIndus/meme-generator/README.md

 (as in a typical meme).

 The font can be changed but is already set to a typical meme font.

-There is a procedural version on the main branch and an oop version on the branch 'oop_version'.

 ### Spongebob Mode